ishan9678/Inkscroll-Blog/README.md

 3. Start development server:

     ```sh
-      npm run dev
+      node app.js

 ### Contribution

-Contributions are welcome!
+- Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps:

-Fork the project.
+  - Fork the project.
-Create a new branch for your feature or bug fix.
+  - Create a new branch for your feature or bug fix.
-Make your changes and commit them.
+  - Make your changes and commit them.
-Push your changes to your forked repository.
+  - Push your changes to your forked repository.
-Submit a pull request to the main project repository.
+  - Submit a pull request to the main project repository.